rfbergeron/bompiler/IDEAS.md

 - Casting between function pointer types.
 I may also allow casting functions to and from void pointers, even though that is not required by the standard.

-## The arrow operator
+## The arrow and square bracket operator
 Accessing members of pointers to structs with the arrow operator is equivalent to dereferencing them and then accessing them with the dot operator, so maybe the parser should just add the necessary tree nodes to make those two operations look equivalent in the abstract syntax tree.
+A similar thing could be done with the square bracket (array indexing) operator.

 ## Passing information during type checking
 The return values of the type checker's internal functions should be a flagset